 Can I go to sleep for treatment?

-I would rarely utilise general anaesthetics for routine treatments.
+I would rarely utilise general anesthetics for routine treatments.
 We occasionally use sedation for patients but you will need to have someone to accompany you to the surgery and back home if you have been sedated.
-If you are in need of a general anaesthetic, I would usually refer you to a hospital where the necessary safety equipment is available.
+If you are in need of a general anesthetic, I would usually refer you to a hospital where the necessary safety equipment is available.